 Beginning with the 1989-90 school year, the college's existing Associate of Science degree title was changed to Associate of Applied Science with a designated major.
-Students who established a major in an Associate of Science program prior to fall term 1989 will be allowed to graduate with that degree title through spring term 1990.
-Students who do not complete their programs by this date may petition for the Associate of Science degree title through spring term 1993.
-Students changing their major, returning from an absence of over five years and new students entering a vocational or technical program fall term 1989 will receive an Associate of Applied Science degree upon completing the
+Students who established a major in an Associate of Science program prior to fall term 1989 were allowed to graduate with that degree title through spring term 1990.
+Students not completing their programs by that date can petition for the Associate of Science degree title through spring term 1993.
+Students changing their major, returning from an absence of over five years and new students entering a vocational or technical program fall term 1989 will receive an Associate of Applied Science degree upon completing the requirements.

-Beginning with the 1990-91 school year, the college will offer a new Associate of Arts degree without a designated major.
-This new degree will transfer in total to any Oregon State System of Higher Education Institution as meeting their lower division general education requirements.
+Beginning with the 1990-91 school year, the college began offering an Associate of Arts degree without a designated major.
+This degree transfers in total to any Oregon State System of Higher Education Institution as meeting their lower division general education requirements.
 A notation on the transcript will indicate that this Associate of Arts degree meets the "block transfer" requirements.
 Courses will continue, however, to transfer on a course-by-course basis.
+Students who established a major prior to fall term 1990 are allowed to graduate under prior requirements through spring 1992, but the degree will not say "Oregon Transfer."

 Students who do not complete their programs by spring term 1992 may petition for the old Associate of Arts degree requirements through spring term 1994.
 Students changing their major, returning from an absence of over five years and new students beginning an Associate of Arts degree program fall term 1990 must complete the new Associate of Arts degree requirements.

-Beginng with the 1990-91 school year, the college will offer a new Associate of Science degree program without a designated major.
-This will be a lower division transfer program that transfers, on a course-by-course basis, to any four-year college or university but will be designed primarily to assist students who intend to transfer to Oregon State University.
+Beginning with the 1990-91 school year, the college began offering an Associate of Science degree program without a designated major.
+This is a lower division transfer program that transfers, on a course-by-course basis, to any four-year college or university but is designed primarily to assist students who intend to transfer to Oregon State University.